-- Subject portrait genre of a beautiful full length front view depicting a fascinating sporting genre interior scene Italian high society aristocratic period home interior scene.
-Showing 5 people of whom 4 are seated.
-3 Ladies and 2 gentlemen.
-1 seated gentleman leaning over looking perplexed, dressed in light green period costume with long frilly ruff lace cuffs and wearing his white hair cover peruke, he appears to be losing and is caught in deep strategic thought pondering about the game his next move.
+- Subject portrait genre, of a beautiful full, length front view depicting a fascinating sporting genre interior scene, Italian high society aristocratic period home interior scene.
+Showing 5 people, of whom 4 are seated.
+3 ladies and 2 gentlemen.
+1 seated gentleman leaning overlooking perplexed, dressed in a light green period costume with long frilly ruff lace cuffs and wearing his white hair cover peruke, he appears to be losing and is caught in deep strategic thought pondering about the game his next move.

-- His opponent is seated in a fancy gilt chair with rich oxblood fabric, a nubile young lady wearing a full length light pink dress with large wide frilly lace cuffs and has white bow decorations running down her top, her dress has golden pattern decorations all around, she has ginger hair and is wearing a double pearl necklace, in her long tall hair are garlands of pink & white flowers on top.
-She looks rather confident and is focused about to play her next move as she is reaching out for a chess piece.
+- His opponent is seated in a fancy gilt chair with rich oxblood fabric, a nubile young lady wearing a full-length light pink dress with large broad frilly lace cuffs and has white bow decorations running down her top.
+Her dress has golden patterned decorations all around, she has ginger hair and is wearing a double pearl necklace, in her long tall hair are garlands of pink & white flowers on top.
+She looks rather confident and is focused on playing her next move as she is reaching out for a chess piece.

-- Above another gentlemen dressed in a deep purple waistcoat with ruffle shirt underneath, looking rather amused he is leaning over slightly with 1 of his hands resting on the other side of the table with his other hand on his side.
-Further over to the left is another seated lady on a stool who is wearing a fine golden dress, both of her hands are resting on her crossed legs she is holding a fan down.
-Further over view of a large console table with grand Rococo mirror and a mantle clock showing.
-On the home interior walls are gilt candle lights along with a very large Italian framed painting.
-The marble floor is amazing which is a geometric shaped star in the centre with a red rug showing.
+- Above, another gentleman dressed in a deep purple waistcoat with a ruffle shirt underneath, looking rather amused, he is leaning over slightly with 1 of his hands resting on the other side of the table with his other hand on his side.
+Further over to the left is another seated lady on a stool who is wearing a fine golden dress, both of her hands are resting on her crossed legs.
+She is holding a fan down.
+Further above the view of a large console table with a grand Rococo mirror and a mantle clock showing.
+On the house's interior walls are gilt candlelights along with a very large Italian framed painting.
+The marble floor is amazing, there is a geometric-shaped star in the center with a red rug showing.

-- The hue colours are so bright and exceptional, an amazing statement piece for your home or office wall.
+- The huge colors are so bright and exceptional, an amazing statement piece for your home or office wall.

-- You can feel the movement in the creases & folds of their clothing they are all wearing.
+- You can feel the movement in the creased & folds of their clothing they are all wearing.

-- Signed in black paint C Ferranti in the bottom corner by the known Italian artist Carlo Ferranti.
+- Signed in black paint C Ferrante in the bottom corner by the well-known Italian artist Carlo Ferranti.

 - A great display size with the frame being 87 cm wide and 71.5 cm high.